spack/spack-tutorial/tutorial_environments.rst

 our environment.
 That is because we explicitly asked for them to be installed, which makes them the **roots** of the combined graph of all packages in the environment.
-The other installed packages are present because they are dependencies.
+The other installed packages are present because they are dependencies of one or both of the roots.

 ^^^^^^^^^^^^^^
 Using packages